 - Multi-speaker proposals will be given precedence over proposals with only one speaker.
 SSP is interested in providing a variety of viewpoints from a diverse pool of speakers.

-- Your submission must be in by the November 11 deadline!
+- Your submission must be in by the November 10 deadline for concurrent sessions!
 Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions this year.
+Please see the submission guidelines for all the important deadlines.

 - Please be sure to reach out to us at email@example.com if you have any questions while submitting a session proposal.

-For a more detailed set of submission guidelines, please visit the SSP web site here.
+For a more detailed set of submission guidelines, please click here.

 After reviewing these guidelines, please proceed to the SSP abstract submission site to submit your proposal.
-The organizers of the sessions selected for the final program will be contacted in December to confirm their participation.
+The organizers of the sessions selected for concurrents in the final program will be contacted in December to confirm their participation.
+Please see the submission guidelines for important deadlines.